tychonievich/graphics/md/text/shadowmap.md

 For the scene pass, we'll load a view and projection matrix for the camera.
 We'll also presumably have various model matrices for different scene objects.

-In the scene pass's fragemnt shader, we'll have a fragment coordinate and want to find which texel of the shadow map it corresponds to.
+In the scene pass's fragment shader, we'll have a fragment coordinate and want to find which texel of the shadow map it corresponds to.
 There are multiple ways to do that, but the easiest to describe is this: